-James G. Smith is a Partner at Tarter Krinsky & Drogin LLP.
-He focuses on complex securities and corporate transactions, investment management and corporate law.
+James G. Smith is a partner who focuses on complex securities and corporate transactions, investment management and corporate law.

 Jim's broad range of corporate and securities experience includes representing issuers, underwriters and investors in public and private offerings, PIPES, structured and asset-based financings, SEC reporting and compliance and corporate governance matters.
 His investment management experience includes formation and representation of hedge funds, private equity funds and venture capital funds.
 His corporate practice includes mergers and acquisitions and formation of partnerships and joint ventures.

 He has been published in professional journals such as the Columbia Business Law Review, Warren Gorham & Lamont and the Business Law Journal of the University of Miami.

 Jim's recent articles include:

 I have competed well; I have finished the race; I have kept the faith (2 Tim.
 4:7)